 "This festival format exhibition was originally modeled after a series of experimental music events I was invited to play during my undergraduate studies at Metropolitan State University in Saint Paul, Minnesota from 2006-2010.
-As part of the Intermedia Arts program, professor David Means hosted bi-annual Strange Attractor Festival which celebrated and showcased musicians and performers and various mixed-discipline artists, whom collaborated with students.
+As part of the Intermedia Arts program, professor David Means hosted bi-annual Strange Attractor Festival which celebrated and showcased musicians and performers and various mixed-discipline artists, who collaborated with students.
 This was a critical part of my artistic genesis, inspiration and fuel to take my work further.
-The goal of Sources of Light has always been to bring together composers and sound artists, working in modern new music to create brave pieces and exhibit publically.
+The goal of Sources of Light has always been to bring together composers and sound artists, working in modern new music to create brave pieces and exhibit publicly.
 Three artists were included in the first annual festival in conjunction with The Wayward Music Series.
 David Means, Daniel Ruiter and myself.
 All performers played a solo piece and the night was capitulated by an improvisational trio."

 Artists: Matthew James Manowski, David Means and Daniel Ruiter

 Materials: Trombone, looping pedals, tape cassettes, Korg touch pads, Piezo microphones, wires, drums, voices, keyboards, bass guitar, mallets, styrofoam, amps, orange briefcase, gong.

 2011 | False Laura C. Bianchie I + II